Violation of non-Abelian Bianchi identity and QCD topology: VNABI and topology in QCD

 where $b^{3}_\mu(x)$ is a singular part of the induced gauge field, $a^3_{\mu}(x)=\Tr\hat{\psi}_3(x)A_{\mu}(x)$ is regular.
 Here $\hat{\psi}_3^1(x)=\sin\theta_3(x)\cos\phi_3(x), \hat{\psi}_3^2(x)=\sin\theta_3(x)\sin\phi_3(x), \hat{\psi}_3^3(x)=\cos\theta_3(x)$.
 Also

 so that $\int d^4x \sum_{\mu}b^{3}_{\mu}(x)k^3_{\mu}(x)=0$ similarly.

-\item Now how about the contribution from the regular gauge fields $a^i_{\mu}(x)$ to $\chi$ ?
+\item Now how about the contribution from the regular gauge fields $a^i_{\mu}(x)$ to $\Lambda$ ?
 It is to be noted that the regular fields satisfy the Abelian Bianchi identities

-The contribution from the regular fields to $\chi$ is given by
+The contribution from the regular fields to $\Lambda$ is given by

 where eq.(\ref{aB}) is used.
 There are only the contributions from the boundary.
-At the boundary $r\to\infty$, the non-Abelian field strength should vanish since otherwise the action diverges.
-Then a gauge field is described by a pure gauge, i.e., $a_{\mu}(x)\to \Omega(x)\partial_{\mu}\Omega^+(x)/ig$.
-On the otherhand, when we write (\ref{BV1}) in the rectangular coordinates, we see $b_1(x)$ and $b_2(x)$ behave as $1/r$ when $r\to \infty$ and $b_3(x)=0$~\footnote{Note that Abelian monopoles from VNABI produced by $b_{\mu}(x)$ exist only with a low density as seen from numerical data~\cite{Suzuki:2017lco}.}.
-The contribution from the regular gauge fields to $\chi$ is also vanishing.
-Hence the additional term $\chi$ is expected to vanish theoretically.
-Numerical studies of $\chi$ will be done in the next section.
+At the boundary, the non-Abelian field strength should vanish since otherwise the action diverges.
+Then a gauge field is described by a pure gauge, i.e., $a_{\mu}(x)\to \Omega(x)\partial_{\mu}\Omega^+(x)/ig$ and $b_{\mu}(x)\to 0$.
+When we write (\ref{BV1}) for the static monopole in the rectangular coordinates, we see $b_1(x)$ and $b_2(x)$ behave as $1/r$ when $r\to \infty$ and $b_3(x)=b_4(x)=0$.
+The contribution from the regular gauge fields to $\Lambda$ is also vanishing.
+Hence the additional term $\Lambda$ is expected to vanish theoretically.
+Numerical studies of $\Lambda$ will be done in the next section. \end{enumerate}